farkhor/CuSha/README.md

 #![alt text](http://farkhor.github.io/CuSha/images/CuSha-logo.png "CuSha")

 CuSha is a CUDA-based vertex-centric graph processing framework that uses G-Shards and Concatenated Windows (CW) representations to store graphs inside the GPU global memory.
-G-Shards and CW consume more space compared to Virtual Warp-Centric (VWC) method that uses Compressed Sparse Row (CSR) format but on the other hand provide better performance due to GPU-friednly representations.
-For completeness, provided package also includes VWC processing method for GPU and a multi-threaded CPU implementation (that uses CSR as well).
-CPU implementation utilizes Pthreads.
+G-Shards and CW consume more space compared to Compressed Sparse Row (CSR) format but on the other hand provide better performance due to GPU-friednly representations.
+For completeness, provided package also includes Virtual Warp-Centric (VWC) processing method for GPU and a multi-threaded CPU implementation, both using CSR representation.
 We prepared a paper about CuSha that's accepted in [HPDC'14](http://www.hpdc.org/2014/) conference:

     F. Khorasani, K. Vora, R. Gupta, and L.N.
 Bhuyan